Sanofi-Public/crai/prepare_database/README.md

 ## Data processing pipeline

-### Getting the right pairs and downloading the data
+### Getting the initial data
-This is done in `download_data.py`
 The data is originally fetched from SabDab, and a few obsolete systems are removed : 6mf7 and 7ny5.
 We also fix a weird duplicate for 7XOD where chains R and S were considered separate, and remove nanobodies from the initial data.
 We remove 7khf whose structure is very weird.
 They were found to cause bugs later on.

+### Getting the right pairs and downloading the data
+This is done in `download_data.py`
-Then, the PDB ids and chain selections are retrieved, and stored in `cleaned.csv`.
+The PDB ids and chain selections are retrieved, and stored in `cleaned.csv`.
 Then, using the PDB, we find the corresponding cryo-em maps and build a mapping pdb_id : em_id.
 We add the mrc column and dump `mapped.csv`
 Finally, we download all corresponding maps and cifs.

 ### Filtering the database
 This is done in `filter_database.py`.
 Starting from mapped.csv, the parsed output of SabDab, we add missing resolutions by opening the cif files, yielding the `resolution.csv` file.